iamnazeef/dashboard-app/README.md

 # Admindash
-Dashboard app built using React.js, SCSS, NPM, MUI and JavaScript.
+A Dashboard app built using React.js, SCSS, NPM, MUI and JavaScript.

 ## Contributing